Could your occasional toke be causing you to break out? As of right now, the link between marijuana and the skin is still being researched.

 Smoking weed can cause an increase in hunger, known as “the munchies.”
 And, when we’re high, healthy food options typically go down the drain in lieu of chips, ice cream and other tasty treats.

 Your diet can influence inflammation throughout the body.
-One meta-analysis of 14 observational studies that included nearly 80,000 children, adolescents and young adults showed a link between dairy products and increased risk of acne.
+One meta-analysis (consisting of 14 observational studies that included a sample of nearly 80,000 people — mainly children, adolescents and young adults — found a link between an increased risk of acne and dairy products.

-Some studies have also linked high-glycemic-index foods and acne.
+Some studies have also linked acne to high-glycemic index diets.
 This includes foods high in carbohydrates and sugar, such as cookies, cake, ice cream and more.
-Research suggests that a high-glycemic diet may play a role in the development of acne.

-Marijuana smoke exposure had a greater and longer-lasting effect on blood vessel function than exposure to secondhand tobacco smoke.
+The studies evenly conclude that weed smoke exposure had a bigger (and longer-lasting, by the way) effect on blood vessel function than being exposed to secondhand smoke via tobacco.